olyaiy/TypeGPT/README.md

 ## Contributing

 Contributions are very welcome!
 Please fork the repository and submit pull requests with your proposed changes.

+## Future Plans
+I plan on adding support for other API's (Gemini, Claude, Olama) as well as a user-friendly GUI to pass your api key's into.
+If you have any further ideas, I'd love to hear them!

 ## License